alchemycodelab/alchemy-student-projects/README.md

 # Alchemy Class Projects - Cohort

 ## Project week
-Context at the top, for example: First one week sprint, from concept through delivery, after week 4 in the program.
+Context, for example: First one week sprint, from concept through delivery, after week 4 in the program.
 Focus was vanilla JS and teams built this working remotely.
 ___

  ### Name of app